 Ideally, the bedroom is a place that is only used for sleep, and not somewhere to hang out throughout the day.
 Ambient light can really put a damper on a good night's sleep.
 This includes night lights, hallway or bathroom lights, and alarm clocks.
+Ensure you have good quality curtains that will block out any outside light.
 The temperature of the room can also have an effect on sleep.
 The ideal temperature range is between 55 and 74 degrees, and most people prefer the upper 60s.
 Putting on a fan or opening a window can help to control the temperature without relying totally on your air conditioner.

 Consuming Too Much Fluids